RehanB-DvLLM6/SSH-Automation-Cinnamon-ver-6.6.7/killswitch/README.md

 ### Script Definition

 The custom Bash script targeting Firefox as the kill process.
+Remember, the target applications can be quickly changed according to the demand, they are NOT STATIC

 ![Killswitch Script](https://github.com/user-attachments/assets/12d4ec77-cd3d-4b9c-b8ca-e6f369e8aa62)